greg-raven/grus/_posts/2013-04-16-immigration-sophistry.md

 ---
-title: "Sowell: Immigration Sophistry"
+title: "Immigration Sophistry"
 layout: post
 categories:
 - information
 tags:
-- Thomas Sowell
+- immigration
 ---

-by Thomas Sowell

 Most laws are meant to stop people from doing something, and to penalize those who disregard those laws.
 More generally, laws are meant to protect the society from the law breakers.